How to Download a YouTube Video (The Right Way)

 • When the download completes, the "Download" icon will change to "Downloaded."

-If you want to watch your downloaded videos, you can find them under either the Library or Account tabs.
-When you're finished with a downloaded video, just click the "Downloaded" icon and select "Remove."
+If you want to watch the YouTube videos downloaded to your device, you can find them under either the Library or Account tabs.
+When you finish watching a downloaded video, click the "Downloaded" icon and select "Remove."

 Advertisement